RV Shower Won’t Drain: 7 Common Causes And Fixes

 - To remove the clog, you can try cleaning the pipes with a plumber’s snake.

-- Try pouring a warm water, dawn dish detergent and vinegar mixture.
+- Try pouring a mixture of warm water, Dawn dish detergent and vinegar in.
 And then, try using a bristle brush to reach the area.

 - If this still doesn’t work, you can try using an RV drain cleaner.

 - Should your RV have an access door, you can try tightening the fittings on the drain trap or just remove the pipe and clean it before putting it back.

 - If you’ve done all these and it’s still clogged, it’s best to ask for professional help instead of going through all the trouble of gaining access to it.

 Pro tip: This may be a no-brainer but it’s best to avoid buildup in the trap by regularly cleaning it.
 Not only can this prevent your drain from clogging, but it also serves as a filter to the nasty smell down below.

 Your Shower Drains into the Black Water Tank.